cognitoforms/ux-ui-exercise-ii/README.md

 # Cognito Forms UX/UI Exercise II

-Please write the HTML and CSS for a UI component with the following charactaristics.
+Please write a UI component with the following charactaristics.
 Please be prepared to revise your work based on feedback.

 - A container with exactly four buttons
 - The first two buttons must be on the left of the container, the last two buttons must be on the right of the container